actuary492/actuary492.github.io/_posts/2024-12-20-present-value.md

 Note that it would be wise to cross-check your function with the results of the built-in function of annuity() of the "lifecontingencies" package for the validity of the function coded.
 Additionally, it is also advised to experiment building different annuity functions out there, for instance of increasing or decreasing annuities.

-# Valuing Financial Products as an Application of Interest Rates: Loan and Bond Value Calculation Example in R
+# Valuing Financial Products as an Application of Present Value: Loan and Bond Value Calculation Example in R

 One important application of the presentValue() is in Asset Liabiity Management.
-As I have briefly touched upon in the excerpt, this presentValue() can allow us to calculate the health of one's investments in financial products, and even potentially allow for decision making to purchase or sell one's assets.
+As I have briefly touched upon in the excerpt, this presentValue() can allow us to calculate the health of one's investments in financial products, and even potentially allow for decision making to purchase or sell a financial assets.
 In this section I will give examples on how we can visualise the value of a financial product over time, using the presentValue() and annuity function, which is the essence of asset liability management.

 The annuity function coded in the previous section can be useful to value some financial instruments that may have a constant cashflow.
 An example is a loan schedule.

+Assume that we have received a loan schedule of this characteristics:
+- The loan has a value of 1 million
-Assume that we have received a loan of some amount, to be repaid back in 10 years with interest.
-The payment structure can be arranged, such that every year we pay the same amount that covers both the interest and the capital.
+- It is to be repaid back in 10 years alongside an effective interest of 5% per annum.
+- The payment structure can be arranged, such that every year we pay the same amount that covers both the interest and the capital.

 To find how much repayment will be done in 1 year, we can use actuarial equivalence.
 To find the value of the loan at every yearly interval during it's life, we can also use the annuity function after finding it's yearly repayments.

 In another instance, the annuity function might not help us, because our annuity function above does not take into account non-constant cash flows unlike the loan schedule above.
 Take a bond for example.